Call me on the job on:

 • Description: The cheapest wooden fence panel with good privacy.

-• Lap panels have very thin palling boards which are fixed horizontally and need five fixing points over the 1.83 metre width which reduce swarping of the boards during weathering conditions.
+• Lap panels have very thin palling boards which are fixed horizontally and need five fixing points over the 1.83 metre width which reduces warping of the boards during weathering conditions.

 Halve Log Fence Panel